mnlipp/jgrapes/WebConsole.md

 Tabs or a menu in a side bar can be used to switch between the overview panel(s) and the large views of the different conlets.

+The architecture of the web console could roughly be classified as a micro service driven micro frontend (with run-time integration via JavaScript), though it favors a common approach to styling for all components, which is unusual for most micro frontend architectures.

 The architecture of the server side is explained in detail in the [package description of the base component](javadoc-webconsole/org/jgrapes/webconsole/base/package-summary.html#package.description).
 The additional information provided here focuses on the SPA